September 3 - 4

 Prof. Ibrahim Ajagunna

-Deputy President, Caribbean Maritime University
+Deputy President of Caribbean Maritime University

 Anya is a globally recognized ocean researcher with leadership and academic roles in Canada, Germany, and Australia.
 Her work focuses on nitrogen fluxes and ocean particle dynamics.
 She has received multiple international awards and serves on several national and global ocean boards.